 3 ½ years ago these pumpkin muffin with coconut flour ignited my love for baking with coconut flour.
 It was my first recipe success with this new (to me) wheat flour alternative.

-The muffins were moist, filling and really healthy.
+The coconut flour pumpkin muffins were moist, filling and really healthy.
 I was newly pregnant at the time and I had a hard time with many foods, but these paleo pumpkin muffins carried me through my work days.

 Since then I've made many different versions of muffins made with coconut flour.
 But at least every fall and whenever I have some canned pumpkin puree, I circle back to these pumpkin coconut flour muffins - my original coconut flour success.

 This is what the photos in the original post of paleo pumpkin muffins looked like:

 Baking with Coconut Flour